openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/metencephalon
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Metencephalon' is a segmental subdivision of hindbrain.
+   :definition: Is a segmental subdivision of hindbrain. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001895)]
-   :description: Anterior part of the hindbrain ventral to the cerebellum.
+   :description: Rostral segment of the hindbrain that has as its parts the pons (where present) and the cerebellum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001895)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106845
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001895#metencephalon-1
    :name: metencephalon